hvoss-techfak/AutoForge/README.md

 ## Known Bugs

-- The output stl is in ascii format, which Hueforge does not support.
-To convert the ascii stl to binary stl, simply import it into [Blender](https://www.blender.org/) (or the 3d program of your choice) and export it as a stl again.
 - There is a slight color discrepancy between our output and hueforge.
 If anyone has an idea what the problem is, please don't hesitate to submit a pull request :)

 ## TODOs